We take community safety seriously and have standards for

 problem in any other way

-- We will work with the council, the police and other agencies if
+- We will work with the council, the police and other

 You should always report serious anti-social or criminal